Search Results

 The following T-Mobile chart shows T-Mobile’s message tiers and a brand’s associated daily outbound message limit.
 By default, a brand with a Verified TCR status falls in the “low message tier.”
 The exception to that are Brands on the Russell 3000 Index, in which case the top message tier is assigned.
 Brands have the potential to move to a higher tier by applying for third-party vetting, which would result in a brand vetting score relative to a T-Mobile message tier.

-The daily limit sets a total number of outbound SMS segments and MMS messages that your registered A2P Brand can send to T-Mobile subscribers per day.
+The daily limit sets a total number of outbound SMS segments and MMS messages that a registered A2P brand entity can send to T-Mobile subscribers per day.
 This reflects the peak limit on any single day and is not to be confused with a daily average.
-This limit is applied at the brand level and shared across all campaign use cases under the brand.
-For example, if a brand has a vetting score of 70, the brand falls in the “40,000 outbound message segments per day” tier.
-If that brand has four campaigns, those 40,000 outbound messages are shared across all four within a twenty-four-hour period.
-THe twenty-four-hour period begins at midnight (12:00 am) PST.
+This limit is applied at the brand EIN (Employer Identification Number / tax ID) level and is shared across not only all campaign use cases under a single brandID, but across all brandIDs sharing a single EIN.

 These message caps apply to 10DLC-Registered traffic and will become effective when the traffic is migrated to T-Mobile’s new 10DLC A2P Platform.
 Traffic is considered to be successfully migrated to T-Mobile when the long codes associated with the brand’s campaign have a T-Mobile “success” status.